chocolatey/choco-wiki/HelpersInstallChocolateyPackage.md

 Default Value          | exe
 Accept Pipeline Input? | false

-###  -SilentArgs [\<String\>]
+###  -SilentArgs [&lt;String&gt;]
-OPTIONAL - These are the parameters to pass to the native installer.
+OPTIONAL - These are the parameters to pass to the native installer, including any arguments to make the installer silent/unattended.
-Licensed versions of Chocolatey will automatically determine the installer type and merge the arguments with what is provided here.
+[Licensed editions](https://chocolatey.org/compare) of Chocolatey will automatically determine the installer type and merge the arguments with what is provided here.

-Try any of the to get the silent installer -
-`/s /S /q /Q /quiet /silent /SILENT /VERYSILENT`.
+Try any of the to get the silent (unattended) installer - `/s /S /q /Q /quiet /silent /SILENT /VERYSILENT`.
 With msi it is always `/quiet`.
 Please pass it in still but it will be overridden by Chocolatey to `/quiet`.
 If you don't pass anything it could invoke the installer with out any arguments.
 That means a nonsilent installer.

-Please include the `notSilent` tag in your Chocolatey package if you are not setting up a silent package.
+Please include the `notSilent` tag in your Chocolatey package if you are not setting up a silent/unattended package.
 Please note that if you are submitting to the [community repository](https://chocolatey.org/packages), it is nearly a requirement for the package to be completely unattended.

 Property               | Value
 ---------------------- | -----